Bankruptcy stays on a credit file for how long?

 If you want to get technical, it’s 2 years after you’re released from bankruptcy or 5 years (whichever is longer).

-Given that bankruptcy generally lasts for 3 years and 1 day before you’re automatically released, bankruptcy stays on a credit file for around 5 years.
+Given that bankruptcy generally lasts for 3 years and 1 day before you’re automatically released, the listing usually stays on a credit file for around 5 years.

-A scenario where it’ll be there for longer than 5 years is when a bankruptcy administration is extended beyond the default 3 year period.
+A scenario where it’ll be there for more than 5 years is when a bankruptcy administration is extended beyond the default 3 year period.

 Where is the confusion coming from?